SwiftERM Hyper-personalisation for ecommerce email marketing

 {{O1,O2}{O3,O7,O10}{O4,O5,O8}{O6,O9}{{O1,O2}{O3,O7,O10}{O4,O6}{O5,O9}{O8}

-The objects that can be definitively categorized according to concept structure [x]Q based on [x]P are those in the set {O1, O2, O3, O7, O8, O10}, and since there are six of these, the dependency of Q on P, γP(Q)=6/10.
+The objects that can be definitively categorised according to concept structure [x]Q based on [x]P are those in the set {O1, O2, O3, O7, O8, O10}, and since there are six of these, the dependency of Q on P, γP(Q)=6/10.

-This might be considered an interesting dependency in its own right, but perhaps in a particular data mining application only stronger dependencies are desired.
+This might be considered an interesting dependency in its own right, but perhaps in a particular data mining application, only stronger dependencies are desired.

 We might then consider the dependency of the smaller attribute set Q={P4} on the attribute set P={P2, P3}.
 The move from Q={P4, P5} to Q={P4} induces a coarsening of the class structure [x]Q, as will be seen shortly.